bmoreonrails/rails_tutorial/_chapters/chapter_03.md

       ```
       You defined `@books` to be a collection of all the books in your application's database.
 For our purposes, we can treat this collection like a [Ruby Array](http://ruby-doc.org/core-2.3.1/Array.html).

-  1. You can get each item of a Ruby array by it's index, and the first item starts at index 0.
+  1. You can get each item of a Ruby array by its index, and the first item starts at index 0.

       Does that sound familiar?
 It's what you used to render the book titles.